ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 HTTPS clients store SCTs and certificate chains they see, and later send them to the originating HTTPS server by posting them to a well-known URL (associated with that server), as described in {{feedback-clisrv}}.
-Note that clients send the same SCTs and chains to servers multiple times with the assumption that a potential man-in-the-middle attack eventually will cease, and an honest server will receive collected malicious SCTs and certificate chains.
+Note that clients will send the same SCTs and chains to servers multiple times with the assumption that a potential man-in-the-middle attack eventually will cease, and an honest server will receive collected malicious SCTs and certificate chains.

-HTTPS servers store SCTs and certificate chains received from clients and later share them with CT auditors by either posting them or making them available via a well-known URL.
+HTTPS servers store SCTs and certificate chains received from clients and later share them with CT auditors by either posting them to auditors or making them available via a well-known URL.
 This is described in
 {{feedback-srvaud}}.